The PointGroupNRG code for numerical renormalization group calculations with discrete point-group symmetries: Applications

 For the orbital part, we use the basis functions and Clebsch-Gordan coefficients found in the tables by Altmann and Herzig \cite{Altmann}.
 The orbital basis functions are

 where $\psi_a(\mathbf r)=R(r)Y^0_2(\theta,\varphi)$ and $\psi_b(\mathbf r) = R(r)[Y^2_2(\theta,\varphi) + Y^{-2}_2(\theta,\varphi)] /\sqrt 2$ are real harmonics with a radial term $R(r)$.

 We now have to find the independent parameters of the Hamiltonian.
-In this case, the only one-body irrep is $\Gamma_1=(1,E_g,\tfrac{1}{2})$, and the two-body irreps are $\Gamma_2=(2,E_g,0)$, $\Gamma_3=(2,A_{1g},0)$ and $\Gamma_4=(2,A_{2g},1)$; we use these irreps to label the corresponding multiplets. \verb|PointGroupNRG| provides the exact form of the many-particle multiplet states in a first output of the calculation.
-Taking spin-orbital symmetry into account, the independent parameters are
+In this case, the only one-body irrep is $\Gamma_1=(1,E_g,\tfrac{1}{2})$, and the two-body irreducible representations are $\Gamma_2=(2,E_g,0)$, $\Gamma_3=(2,A_{1g},0)$ and $\Gamma_4=(2,A_{2g},1)$; we use these irreducible representations to label the corresponding multiplets.
+As in Section \ref{RKKY}, we use the orbital part of multiplet states provided by \texttt{PointGroupNRG} and given in Table \ref{tab:1-2-states} to obtain the independent parameters

 We can relate our independent Coulomb parameters to the usual Coulomb integrals obtained in the basis of real orbitals $\psi_a(\r)$ and $\psi_b(\r)$.
 The only non-vanishing terms are the intra-orbital repulsion $U:=U_{aaaa}$, the inter-orbital repulsion $U':=U_{abba}$, the exchange $J:=U_{abab}$, and the pair-hopping $J':=U_{aabb}$ (note that $a$ and $b$ can be interchanged).
 Using Eq. \ref{eq:basis} and the expressions of the multiplet states in Table \ref{tab:1-2-states}, we obtain the general expressions shown in Table \ref{tab:Coulomb}.
 If (i) we impose the physical condition $J=J'$ that results from the permutation symmetry in the basis of real orbitals and (ii) we use the selection rule that forbids transitions between different partners of irrep $\Gamma_2$, we obtain an additional set of equivalent restrictions, namely, $2U_2=U_3+U_4$ and $U'=U-2J$.
 For an $E_g$ subspace, these restrictions are the same as for Coulomb interactions with cubic and full rotational symmetries \cite{castellani1978,bunemann2017}.
 This leaves us with two independent Coulomb parameters for the $O_h$-symmetric system, as shown in Table \ref{tab:Coulomb}.